 Seals and Drainage

 The mechanical parts of the roof vary enormously in their complexity.
-Electric-Hydraulic roofs are generally reliable but the motors can loose power as they get old.
+Electric-Hydraulic roofs are generally reliable but the motors can lose power as they get old.
 Although it may not be as impressive or convenient, a manual roof is easier and cheaper to maintain should you run into problems.
 Either way, ensure that the mechanism works smoothly and the roof folds away neatly.
-A poorly fitting roof could be caused by accident damage.
+A poorly fitting roof could be a sign of accident damage.

 Time of year